Dean Michael Kotlikoff

 Plans for the future

-This Spring we will embark on a design process that will reshape the College’s foundation and shape its future.
-The vision outlined in our 2009 Campus Master Plan suggests a two-phased process that will first create two new classrooms, an atrium, presentation space, gender-appropriate student lockers, bathrooms, and other facilities, followed by a comprehensive restructuring of Schurman Hall, including student surgery, tutorial spaces, and the currently unoccupied necrospy and old DL areas.
+We have embarked on a design and construction process that will reshape the College’s foundation and shape its future.
+The vision outlined in our plan includes a two-phased process that will first create new classrooms, an atrium, presentation space, gender-appropriate student lockers, bathrooms, and other facilities, followed by a comprehensive restructuring of Schurman Hall, including student surgery, tutorial spaces, and the currently unoccupied necrospy and old diagnostic lab areas.
 The renovations will improve security and separation between teaching and patient areas and accommodate a modest increase in the number of students enrolled in the first three years.
 It will also enable redesign of some of our currently overcrowded lecture halls to more interactive teaching spaces for elective courses and create an appropriate demonstration venue for the many educational and scientific meetings held at the College (including the NYSVMS/ Cornell Annual Conference, the College Open House, and many other outreach events).

 I am extraordinarily grateful to Cornell’s President, David Skorton, Provost Kent Fuchs, and other members of the University’s leadership team for their support, which was critical in our recent successful efforts to have the first phase of this plan prioritized at the University level.
 The entire project will take between five and six years, but after slightly more than half a century, the grand but aging Schurman Hall will be transformed, and we will again have a teaching facility that enables our faculty and students to meet the challenges of the future.